cbrown5/cbrown5.github.io/posts/2026-03-27-stats-dirty-secret/index.md

 This strong motivation for objectivity also motivated the oppression of alternative statistical methods, particularly the Bayesian viewpoint.
 So while these statisticians gave us so much in terms of methods, they also held us back in other areas such as Bayesian statistics.

-The culture of aggresively promoting the frequentist viewpoint at the cost of alternative methods was still strong when I was a young research in the 2000s (well after Fisher's death).
+The culture of aggressively promoting the frequentist viewpoint at the cost of alternative methods was still strong when I was a young research in the 2000s (well after Fisher's death).
 It persists today in some places.

 Right into the 2000s you were risking academic ridicule if you dared to mention Bayesian statistics in a conference presentation.
 Scientific dialogue still carried the scars of a toxic culture that arose in the 20th century to support a racist ideology, even though the new perpetrators of this statistical cause did not agree with that ideology (we hope).